boromir674/neural-style-transfer/README.rst

 ------------
 | The Neural Style Transfer - CLI heavely depends on Tensorflow (tf) and therefor it is crucial that tf is installed correctly in your Python environment.

-Sample commands to install NST CLI using `bash`
+Sample commands to install NST CLI using a terminal:

 ::